 Now this case is scheduled for trial Dec 9th, 2019 in Marshall, TX.

 Several rulings have gone unfavorable to Stingray Digital, which includes adoption of the Magistrate judge opinions followed by an order denying the Daubert challenge made to Dr. Keith Ugone.
-What this means is that Mr. Ugone’s damages report is safe and sync.
-The damages expert in the case representing Music Choice, Inc will be able to tell the jury his story about this case.
+What this means is that Mr. Ugone’s damages report is safe and sound, in other words the damages expert, Dr. Ugon representing Music Choice, will be able to tell the jury his story about this case.

 For that reason and the other reasons stated within the Order, the Court agrees with the conclusion reached within the Order.
 The Magistrate Judge’s Recommendation is therefore ADOPTED.